python/devguide/testing/buildbots.rst

   containing whatever information about that particular build is of interest to you.
 You can also access builder information by clicking on the builder status bubbles in the top line.

-* A `Release Status Dashboard <https://buildbot.python.org/#/release_status>`_
-  that shows the status of stable buildbots for each active branch, summarizing whether the builds are ready for release.

 Note that the buildbot web pages are often slow to load, be patient.